Sainte-Mère-Église: Heraldry

+Population

 Sights

-Tourism in Sainte-Mère-Église today centers on its role in the D-Day invasion.
-There are many small museums (such as the Airborne Museum) and World War II-related giftshops and eating places.
+Tourism in Sainte-Mère-Église today centres on its role in the D-Day invasion.
+There are many small museums (such as the Airborne Museum) and World War II-related gift shops and eating places.
 A dummy paratrooper hangs from the church spire, commemorating the story of John Steele.

 Behind the church is a spring, believed by pilgrims to have healing powers, dedicated to Saint Mewan (Saint Méen).

+Sainte-Mère-Église is twinned with the English village of Sturminster Marshall in Dorset.